 - Turkey-Syria Earthquake (1) medical, (2) shelter, (3) relief & livelihoods support

 - Shop Refugee-Made Gifts with RPI & Partners Flyer [PNG]

-RPI’s mission is to partner with local NGOs and duty bearers to strengthen protection and self-reliance among urban refugees and internally displaced persons near conflict zones through interventions including, but not limited to, innovative housing solutions, civil and residency documentation, and emergency protection assistance.
+Refugee Protection International offers a scalable, community-led model of frontline aid.
+Our mission is to partner with local NGOs and duty bearers to strengthen protection and self-reliance among urban refugees and internally displaced persons (IDPs) near conflict zones.

 RPI and community-led partners respond to some of the world’s most complex humanitarian crises, including the Turkish-Syrian earthquake, the war in Ukraine, and the Syrian war’s humanitarian impact in northern Syria, Lebanon, and southeast Turkey.

 Founded in late 2015, Refugee Protection International prioritizes swift, community-led relief efforts co-designed or launched with RPI’s support.
 RPI staff and volunteers also do cross-border relief deliveries to hotspots, including Ukraine’s frontlines, and bring refugee-made crafts from Syrian trainees to the US market to support women’s self-reliance.
 Efforts have assisted half a million refugees, IDPs, and locals in Ukraine, Syria, Turkey, and Lebanon.